nosoyjaviero/subtitulador/README_EN.md

 # Multilingual Subtitle Translator

 A Python tool to translate `.srt` subtitle files between many languages using neural machine translation (Facebook M2M100).
+It now also supports creating `.srt` subtitles from a plain text `.txt` file (segmenting by sentence or by line).
 It ships with a simple Tkinter GUI so you don’t have to type file paths.

-- Pick the input `.srt` file.
+- Pick the input `.srt` or `.txt` file.
 - Auto-detect the source language ("auto" option).
 - Choose the target language from a broad list (en, es, de, fr, it, pt, ru, zh, ja, ko, and more).
 - Choose where to save the translated file.